gcgarner/IOTstack/README.md

 # Influxdb
 https://hub.docker.com/_/influxdb

 The credentials and default database name for influxdb are stored in the file called influxdb/influx.env .
-The default username and password is set to "nodered" for both it is HIGHLY recommended that you change that, the default db is "measurements".
+The default username and password is set to "nodered" for both it is HIGHLY recommended that you change them.
+The environment file contains several commented out options allowing you to set several access options such as default admin user credentials as well as the default database name.
+Any change to the environment file will require a restart of the service.

 To access the terminal for influxdb execute `./services/influxdb/terminal.sh`.
 Here you can set additional parameters or create other databases.

 # Mosquitto